remas13331/CPCS203_CarRentSystem/README.md

 information in this file is read from inputCar.txt). o ReservationStatus.txt: which contains a log of all processed reservations including successful and unsuccessful reservation requests.
-For successful reservation requests, a detailed invoice is included. o AnalysisReport.txt which contains a record of how many each car type had been requested with each specific service.
+For successful reservation requests, a detailed invoice is included.
+AnalysisReport.txt which contains a record of how many each car type had been requested with each specific service.